optimizely/style-guides/csharp/language.md

 }
 ```

-- Don't use implicit typing to determine the type of the loop variable in [`foreach`](https://github.com/dotnet/docs/blob/main/docs/csharp/language-reference/statements/iteration-statements.md#the-foreach-statement) loops.
+- Do not use implicit typing to determine the type of the loop variable in [`foreach`](https://github.com/dotnet/docs/blob/main/docs/csharp/language-reference/statements/iteration-statements.md#the-foreach-statement) loops.

-  The following example uses explicit typing in a `foreach` statement.

 ```csharp
 foreach (char ch in laugh)